Fuzzy concept: Data centers and military use

 "During the period in which I served in the target room [between 2010 and 2015], you needed a team of around 20 intelligence officers to work for around 250 days to gather something between 200 to 250 targets.
 Today, the AI will do that in a week.”

 Although no comprehensive overviews appear to be publicly available, a large amount of scientific research on fuzzy systems was funded or sponsored by the military.
 However, military uses of fuzzy systems research can also have spin-offs for medical applications.

 Academic debates

 There have been many academic debates about the meaning, relevance and utility of fuzzy concepts, as well as their appropriate use.
 Rudolf E. Kálmán stated in 1972 that "there is no such thing as a fuzzy concept...
 We do talk about fuzzy things but they are not scientific concepts".
 The suggestion is that to qualify as a concept, the concept must always be clear and precise, without any fuzziness.
 A vague notion would be at best a prologue to formulating a concept.
+Nevertheless, "Ever since the introduction of fuzzy sets by L. A. Zadeh, the fuzzy concept has invaded almost all branches of mathematics".
 In 2011, three Chinese engineers alleged that "Fuzzy set, its t-norm, s-norm and fuzzy supplement theories have already become the academic virus in the world".